cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 However, since Git is a version control system, we can create additional branches to test or work on different components of our projects without messing with the main branch.
 For large or complex projects, we would work and switch among different branches.
-A large project might be a big website, an software application, or even an operating system.
+A large project might be a big website, a software application, or even an operating system.
 Working in non-main branches (e.g., a testing branch), allows us to develop components of our project without interfering with the main branch, which might be at a stable version of our project.
 And then when we are ready, we can merge a testing branch with our main branch, or we can delete the testing branch if we don't want to use it.